AgoraIO-Extensions/Agora-Unreal-RTC-SDK/Agora-Unreal-SDK-CPP-Example/README.md

 ![contextMenu_and_MacNoEditor](https://user-images.githubusercontent.com/1261195/186290440-ab80de0e-b87c-4a3a-a589-cc68960b6397.png)

-2. Edit "Contents ->" Info.plist" (Double-click to open it in XCode)
+2. Edit Contents/Info.plist (Double-click to open it in XCode,  then see Step 3 next; or Step 3b if using your favorite text editor).

 3. Select "Information Property List" and add the following two permissions: